opentofu/tofu-ls/.github/CONTRIBUTING.md

 go install
 ```

-Once the compilation process succeeds, you can find a `opentofu-ls` executable in
+Once the compilation succeeds, you can find a `opentofu-ls` executable in
 the Go executable directory.
 If you haven't overridden it with the `GOBIN`
 environment variable, the executable directory is the `bin` directory inside
 the directory returned by the following command: